-- Hex binning for summarizing point data
+Hex binning for summarizing point data

 All things considered, you can still design some impressive maps in this open source software.
-But you’re a bit limited for symbolization, labelling and annotations.
+But you’re a bit limited for symbolization, labeling, and annotations.

 Summary: WhiteBox GAT – Geospatial Analysis Toolbox

 We really enjoy WhiteBox GAT for its inventive collection of geospatial analysis tools.

 It’s been translated into 11 different languages.
-In addition, there’s been over 21,000 times downloads.
+Also, there have been over 21,000 times downloads.
 But that was over 3 years ago.

 I strongly recommend giving it a try.